actonmass/actonmass.org/content/bills/open-meeting-law.md

 img: /img/oml.jpg
 hidden: false
 summary:
-  - "* Under existing OML provisions, the public is permitted to attend meetings of public bodies besides the Legislature, namely all 351 municipal governments."
+  - Under existing OML provisions, the public is permitted to attend meetings of public bodies besides the Legislature, namely all 351 municipal governments.
-  - "* This bill would extend that democratic privilege to constituents wishing to monitor legislative proceedings of the State House."
+  - This bill would extend that democratic privilege to constituents wishing to monitor legislative proceedings of the State House.
 text: Open Meeting Law (OML) is a policy already in place for the vast majority of governing bodies in the state.
 OML promotes transparency across a number of state-level meetings and to include the general public in the decision-making